StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 <img width="488" alt="Manifest_Example_Screenshot" src="https://github.com/StephRut/MSI_QIIME2_Pipeline_Tutorial/assets/125623174/ef7e8705-0fd5-4eaa-9ce2-a5adde515e63">

 Before uploading your final Manifest file to QIIME2, ensure that your file looks like [this](https://github.com/StephRut/MSI_QIIME2_Pipeline_Tutorial/blob/main/Manifest_Example), with no extra spaces or blanks between columns.
 Extra blanks/spaces will lead to downstream errors.
 This tutorial will be working with paired-end data.

+Hint: Make sure to check that the cells in Excel are populating correctly to avoid errors later on.

 ## Step 4: Import Manifest
 Open up Filezilla (or other file sharing software) and connect to the remote server.
 Locate your Manifest file and transfer it over to the remote server in the directory you made previously for analysis.